Sandipdonda21/GraphQL-.NetCore/README.md

 - 📝 **Blog-like Functionality**
   - Users can create and manage posts
-  - Comment system
+  - Comment system(not implemented)
-  - Like/Unlike functionality
+  - Like/Unlike functionality(not implemented)

 - 🚀 **Performance Optimizations**
   - Response caching